-In the Spring Budget of March 2023 the Chancellor announced that the Government was 'minded' to withdraw central government core funding for LEPs from April 2024.
+In the Spring Budget of March 2023 the Chancellor announced that the Government was 'minded' to withdraw central government core funding for LEPs from April 2024, i.e. ending LEPs.
 This decision was confirmed in August 2023.
 The Government also stated that its funding to LEPs for a number of key functions, namely business representation, strategic economic planning, and the delivery of government programmes where directed, would be transferred to upper tier local authorities (UTLAs).
 The expectation was that UTLAs work together across a functional economic area.
-Leicester City Council and Leicestershire County Council has long been considered a functional economic area as the boundaries provide a good approximate fit to key economic geographies such as travel to work areas.
+Leicester City Council and Leicestershire County Council has long been considered a functional economic area as the boundaries provide a good fit to key economic geographies such as travel to work areas.

-The Government has indicated that it will provide funding for local economic planning, supporting business representation, and the delivery of government programmes when directed.
-These requirements have informed the priority activities for the next two years which have been agreed as part of the transition discussions.
-Funding for 2024-25 has been confirmed by the Government.
+The Government has indicated that it will provide funding for local economic planning, supporting business representation, and the delivery of government programmes when directed, informing priority activities for the next two years.
+Funding for 2024-25 was confirmed by the Government.
+At the Chancellor's Budget in October 2024 it was stated, however, that core funding would cease after March 2025, although there is some ongoing programme funding anticipated.

 The Government has approved the governance arrangements developed by the two UTLAs which recognise that they become the key decision-makers within the new arrangements.
 These arrangements include a Business Board which will be chaired by a private sector business representative, meet bi-monthly and provide advice to the leaders of the two UTLAs, namely the Leicester City Mayor and the Leader of the County Council, to inform their decisions regarding economic development strategy and investment.
-The two leaders will meet bi-monthly with the Business Board's Chair and attend three Business Board meetings each year.
+The two leaders will meet regularly with the Business Board's Chair and attend three Business Board meetings each year.
 The decision-makers and Business Board will be supported by an executive team hosted by the City Council on behalf of the two UTLAs, and the wider partnership.

-For most activities there will be a seamless transition on 1 April 2024 with the former LLEP Team continuing to deliver activities whilst the new governance, business representation and staffing arrangements are put in place.
-It is considered appropriate that LLEP Ltd. be retained as a legal entity in the short term (ideally only to June/ July 2024) with a Board comprising City and County senior officers, and for the City Council to formally remain as the Accountable Body.
-This is a short-term measure to enable existing agreements which LLEP Ltd is a party to to be updated, namely Enterprise Zone business rates agreements.
-When this has happened LLEP Ltd will be wound-down.
+For most activities transition arrangements were put in place from 1 April 2024 with the former LLEP Team continuing to deliver activities whilst the new governance, business representation and staffing arrangements were established.
+It was considered appropriate that LLEP Ltd. be retained as a legal entity with a Board comprising City and County senior officers, and for the City Council to formally remain as the Accountable Body.
+This was a short-term measure to enable existing agreements to which LLEP Ltd is a party to be updated, namely Enterprise Zone business rates agreements

-Establishing a new Board has required existing LLEP Directors to resign their positions.
-This course of action was discussed and agreed at a recent LLEP Board meeting, where all directors confirmed their earlier intention to resign on 31 March.
-This has since happened and the two UTLAs have each appointed a senior officer to the Board.
+Establishing a new Board required existing LLEP Directors to resign their positions.
+All directors confirmed their earlier intention to resign on 31 March.
+The two UTLAs have each appointed a senior officer to the Board.